 Beside Papa Nez, Red Rhodes, and Bo Diddley, today is the birthday of 3 other greats of all time!
 Del Shannon, Noel (Paul) Stookey, and Jeff Lynne are also December 30 birthday boys.
 Videos, of course!

-This year I'll give you a few of the best of each, and in coming years expand on all of them (though I'm not sure how to structure FIVE individual birthday posts into a single day!)
-Anyway Del, Noel, and Jeff each created magic in their own way, and influenced millions of others through their talent, styles, and excellence.
+Today I’ll give you a bunch of the best of each of these birthday boys.
+Del, Noel, and Jeff each created magic in their own way, and influenced millions of others through their talent, styles, and excellence.

-First, the awesome voice of Del Shannon!
-Though he had many hits, most don't remember him except for one great big one, the monster "Runaway" From 1987 at the "Spring Break Special," a said-to-be rare live performance of "Runaway" (this one must buffer!)
+First, the awesome voice of Del Shannon (December 30, 1934 – February 8, 1990).
+Though he had many hits, most don't remember him except for one great big one, the monster "Runaway."
+Another from 1987 at the "Spring Break Special," a said-to-be rare live performance of "Runaway."
 And from 1988, another live performance of "Runaway."

 Now for some more of his great hits for your enjoyment!
 Some of these have to buffer for a minute, but it's worth it!